sibilawrence1987/sibilawrence1987.github.io/_posts/2026-09-06-azure-reservation-savingsplan.md

 Key questions include:

-Are reservations fully utilized?
-Is reserved capacity remaining unused?
-Are workloads changing size?
-Are additional reservations justified?
+Are reservations fully utilized? is reserved capacity remaining unused? are workloads changing size? and are additional reservations justified?

 Reservation utilization is often a better success metric than the total number of reservations purchased.